mattmcclean/sagemaker-lhr-summit-demo/README.md

 # Step 2 - Create the SageMaker model

 First check that the model artefacts have been uploaded to S3.
-They should reside in a folder
+They should reside in the S3 bucket name: ```sagemaker-<region_name>-<account_id>``` and key ```models/lhr-summit-demo/model.tar.gz```.

+Do this in the AWS Management Console.

+# Step 3 - Create the SageMaker Endpoint

+Now we need to call the SageMaker APIs to first create a SageMaker endpoint configuration.

+Do this in the AWS Management Console.

+# Step 4 - Call the endpoint

+Open a new SageMaker notebook instance and launch the notebook named *call_endpoint.ipynb* to call the SageMaker endpoint for this demo application.